dagster-io/dagster/python_modules/dagster/docs/sections/learn/tutorial/resources.rst

 Resources
 =========

-We've already learned about logging through the info object.
-We can also use the info object to manage pipelines' access to resources like the file system, databases, or cloud services.
+We've already learned about logging through the context object.
+We can also use the context object to manage pipelines' access to resources like the file system, databases, or cloud services.
 In general, interactions with features of the external environment like these should be modeled as resources.